-How Research Profiles contributes to the development of Integrated Research and Education Environments (Kompletta miljöer):
+How Research Profiles contributes to the development of a Strong Research and Education Environments:

-A research profile constitutes a substantial research foundation, and a basis for an integrated research and education environments.
+A research profile constitutes a substantial research foundation, and a basis for a strong research and education environment.
 Long-term sustainability requires a balance between research activities and education, above all at the master’s and doctoral levels.
 In addition, a balanced combination of senior and junior research scientists is needed.
 A strong research base and long-term collaboration with the business sector creates the preconditions for additional research initiatives and opens the way for carrying out advanced competence development as well as positioning a university internationally.

 About the programme